cspace-deployment/cinefiles_jsp/README.md

 	The password of the database user.

-To build and deploy the web application to a local Tomcat installation, you'll need to fix clone the need repos into `/src`, set some variables, and invoke `mvn`:
+To build and deploy the web application to a local Tomcat installation, it _seems_ you'll need to clone the needed repos into `/src`, set some variables, and invoke `mvn`:

 ```
 # .cinefiles_site contains the exports for the above environment variables